Yashi-Singh-9/UI-Design-Daily/README.md

 ## Technologies
 The following technologies are used in this project:

-- **HTML5** - For the structure of the components and layouts
+- **HTML5** - For the structure of the components and layouts.
-- **CSS3** - For styling and responsive design
+- **CSS3** - For styling and responsive design.
-- **JavaScript** - For adding interactivity to the components
+- **JavaScript** - For adding interactivity to the components.
+- **SASS/SCSS** - A CSS preprocessor that adds features like variables, nesting, and mixins to streamline and modularize CSS development.
+- **LESS** - Another CSS preprocessor that provides dynamic styling capabilities such as variables, mixins, and functions for easier CSS management.

 ## Roadmap

-Currently, I am working on HTML, CSS and Javascript but in future I will be working on various technology.
+Currently, I am working on HTML, CSS, SASS/SCSS, Less and Javascript but in future I will be working on various technology.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.